microsoft/vcpkg-docs/vcpkg/users/buildsystems/msbuild-integration.md

     Install-Package vcpkg.D.src.vcpkg -Source "D:/src/vcpkg/scripts/buildsystems"
 ```

+> [!NOTE]
-*Note: The generated NuGet package does not contain the actual libraries.
+> The generated NuGet package does not contain the actual libraries.
 It instead acts like a shortcut (or symlink) to the vcpkg install and will "automatically" update with any changes (install/remove) to the libraries.
-You do not need to regenerate or update the NuGet package.*
+You do not need to regenerate or update the NuGet package.

 ## Common Configuration